CopperSpice API 2.0.0

 void QProcess::setProcessChannelMode ( ProcessChannelMode mode)

-Sets the channel mode of the QProcess standard output and standard error channels to the mode specified.
-This mode will be used the next time start() is called.
+Sets the channel mode of the QProcess standard output and standard error channels to mode.
+The new mode will be used the next time start() is called.

 QProcess builder;